Center Cass School District 66: Superintendent

 Superintendent Dr. Jay Tiede retired in 2012 after 39 years of working in the district.
 He was replaced by Dr. Tim Arnold, who graduated from Illinois State University with a bachelor's degree in Special Education.
 He earned his master's degree in Educational Leadership at ISU.
 In July 2019 Tim Arnold resigned as superintendent and was replaced during the 2019-2020 school year by two interim superintendents, Dr. Ray Lechner and Dr. Griff Powell, who served until the hiring of a permanent replacement superintendent, Dr. Andrew Wise, in July 2020.
-Dr.Wise's original contract was for a 3-year term, through June 2023.
-Only 8 months into his initial contract, the Board of Education extended his contract by an additional 2 years, through June 2025.